 Actions are recorded

-Every action the support staff member takes during the session is logged as
+Every HTTP request the support staff member makes during the session is

 audit log.